fgnt/meeteval/doc/algorithms.md

 It computes a distance between two sets of word sequences by finding a bijective mapping (permutation) between the two sets that minimizes the sum of the pairwise distances.

 But, we can find the optimum faster than computing the total distance for every permutation, which would mean computing $K!$ distances for $K$ streams.
-The Hungarian algorithm solves solving the linear sum assignment or weighted bipartite graph matching problem in polynomial time.
+The Hungarian algorithm solves the linear sum assignment or weighted bipartite graph matching problem in polynomial time.
 First, the pairwise distances are computed between every pair of strings.
 Then, the optimal assignment is found by the Hungarian algorithm.